The FTC and Worker Surveillance: A Conversation with Federal Trade Commissioner Alvaro Bedoya

 Join us for a unique opportunity to hear from FTC Commissioner Alvaro Bedoya, on the relevance of consumer protection and antitrust laws to workplace surveillance!

 The 21st century has seen an explosion in worker surveillance and “algorithmic management” systems.
-The architects of these systems say they will increase worker productivity and, ultimately, lift wages; critics warn of mass unemployment.
+The architects of these systems say they will increase worker productivity and, ultimately, lift wages; critics warn of worsening working conditions and unemployment.
 Labor and employment law have long grappled with this back and forth.
 Commissioner Bedoya will discuss how the nation’s consumer protection, privacy, and competition agency, the Federal Trade Commission, may be able to confront it.

 We will also have a conversation between Commissioner Bedoya and NYU Wagner Labor Initiative Director Terri Gerstein more broadly about the role of antitrust law and the FTC in protecting workers.